 - Eligible for consideration under the category of Creative Writing are short stories, chapters from longer works of fiction, poems or small collections of poems, creative prose nonfiction, plays, and screenplays.

-DEADLINE: Work should be submitted to this website link no later than 4:00 p.m., TBD.
+DEADLINE: Work should be submitted via the submission form no later than 4:00 p.m., Monday, February 12.

 Guidelines for Submission: